Use case

 How it becomes a table

-Upload the technical PDFs, choose the Technical product datasheet template, and Rowvia prepares columns for the parameters you need to compare.
+Upload technical PDFs, DOCX specs, XLSX exports, label images, or product-sheet URLs, choose the Technical product datasheet template, and Rowvia prepares columns for the parameters you need to compare.
 The output is a reviewable table, not a buried note inside a chat.

 Open the datasheet demo